scionproto/scion/doc/ControlPlanePKI.md

 requires online keys.

 The tables below give an overview of the different keys and certificates used in the CP-PKI.
-The TRC contains the offline and/or online keys of principal ASes and is signed with a quorum of root keys (online or offline, depending on the context); as such, it can be considered a self-signed root certificate, except that multiple parties are involved.
+The TRC contains the offline and/or online keys of primary ASes and is signed with a quorum of root keys (online or offline, depending on the context); as such, it can be considered a self-signed root certificate, except that multiple parties are involved.
 Online and offline root keys are included in TRCs while other keys are authenticated via certificates.
-All ASes (including the principal ASes) use AS certificates to carry out their regular operations (such as signing beacons).
+All ASes (including the primary ASes) use AS certificates to carry out their regular operations (such as signing beacons).
 Issuing ASes hold an additional certificate whose only purpose is to authenticate (other ASes' and their own) AS certificates.

 ### Table: Private Keys